SimpliMinimalist/project/blueprint.md

 - **Code Quality and Best Practices**:
   - Replaced the deprecated `withOpacity` with the recommended `withAlpha` to avoid precision loss.
   - Resolved a `use_build_context_synchronously` warning by ensuring the `BuildContext` is not used across asynchronous gaps.
+- **Image Validation Fix**: Fixed a bug where the image validation message would not disappear after an image was selected.
+This was resolved by using a `GlobalKey` to manually trigger validation on the image `FormField`.